riahtu/lumen-client/docs/explorer.rst

 .. rst-class:: click-to-play
 .. image:: _static/explorer/time_axis_lock.png

 Date Selector
 *************

 .. image:: _static/explorer/date_selector.png
+  :width: 400px
+  :align: center

-Open the date selector by clicking the date text below the main plot.
-The selector overlay allows you to specify exact time bounds for the main plot.
-The navigation plot is unaffected.
+Open the date selector by clicking the date text below the Main Plot.
+The selector overlay allows you to specify exact time bounds for the Main Plot.
+The Navigation Plot is unaffected.

 Plotting Errors